sasanarakkha/study-tools/anki-decks/vibhanga.md

 Usually it is enough just to double-click on the downloaded apkg file, and it will update in your Anki.

-Only you need to [remove duplicated words](https://sasanarakkha.github.io/study-tools/anki-decks/test.html)
+Only you need to [remove outdated words](https://sasanarakkha.github.io/study-tools/anki-decks/test.html)

 # Another method of updating